 - Leaving date – always leave blank (when they move on from the business then you can come back here and complete.

-- User type – these should be set up from the dropdown options available (for example, team member, manager, client admin, ECB), and the user type determines what applications a person gets to see on their dashboard when they login – the dashboard is just a collection of applications and is different for each user type.
+- Dashboard – these should be set up from the dropdown options available (for example, team member, manager, client admin, ECB), and the dashboard determines what applications a person gets to see and access when they login – the dashboard is just a collection of applications and is different for each user type.
 So, if you’re an administrator you will see more applications than a team member for example, as team members would normally go straight to their learning roadmap without the need to access any other applications.

 - Employment type – choose one from the dropdown options available e.g. permanent, contractor, part-time or whatever has been set up as being relevant to your organisation.

 - Job type – used for team member, supervisor, manager, etc. Again, choose these from the dropdown options available.
-(You might find this guide useful: How to manage learner roles)
+(You might find this guide useful: How to manage job types)

-- User profile – this is the group of courses you want this learner to have access to.
+- Learning profile – this is the group of courses you want this learner to have access to.
 (You might find this guide useful: How to group courses into learning profiles)

 - Flexible profile – this is an advanced feature, not normally required by most organisations.
 When used sparingly it can be a very handy feature to have though.
 (You might find this guide useful: How to set up a flexible profile)